Posts

 Image

-EXERCISING FOR AS LITTLE AS FIVE MINUTES A DAY MAY HELP LOWER BLOOD PRESSURE Findings show the importance of activities that raise heart rate for blood pressure control.
-New research suggests that adding a small amount of physical activity—such as uphill walking or stair-climbing—to your day may help lower blood pressure.
+LOWER BLOOD PRESSURE IN FIVE MINUTES DAILY New research suggests that adding a small amount of physical activity—such as uphill walking or stair-climbing—to your day may help lower blood pressure.
 The study, published in Circulation , was carried out by experts from the ProPASS (Prospective Physical Activity, Sitting and Sleep) Consortium, an international academic collaboration led by the University of Sydney and University College London (UCL).
 Just five minutes of activity a day was estimated to potentially reduce blood pressure, while replacing sedentary behaviors with 20-27 minutes of exercise per day, including uphill walking, stair-climbing, running, and cycling was also estimated to lead to a clinically meaningful reduction in blood pressure.
-Joint senior author Professor Emmanuel Stamatakis, Director of the ProPASS Consortium fro...
+Joint senior author Professor Emmanuel Stamatakis, Director of the ProPASS Consortium, from the Charles Perkins Centre, said: "High blood pressure is one of the biggest health issues globally, but unlike some major causes ...

 BETA-BLOCKER HEART MEDICATIONS MAY CAUSE DEPRESSION IN SOME PATIENTS